jpmorganchase/modular/docs/commands/add.md

 These package types are built with [Webpack v5](https://webpack.js.org/) or, if specified in the [configuration](../configuration.md), [esbuild](https://esbuild.github.io/).
-Modules imported in the source these package types are bundled in the final result or, in case of `esm-view`s, they can be rewritten to an [external ESM CDN](../esm-views/esm-cdn.md).
+Modules imported in the source these package types are bundled in the final result (in case of `esm-view`s, only local modules get bundled, and external dependencies are rewritten to use an external ESM CDN.
+[This section](../esm-views/index.md) explains the process in more depth).

 - `app`.
 This package type corresponds to a static Single Page Application (SPA) project in a workspace.
 It's possible to specify a custom `index.html` file